-Cognitive benefits of a bilingual education
+1. Cognitive benefits of a bilingual education

 A bilingual education can strengthen the executive function of the brain.
-Research shows that because bilingual students are able to use two languages at the same time, switching consistently, it develops skills for functions such as inhibition, switching attention, and working memory.
+In fact, research shows that because bilingual students are able to use two languages at the same time, switching consistently, it develops skills for functions such as inhibition, switching attention, and working memory.

-More options for further education
+2. More options for further education

-One of the major benefits of a bilingual education is that kids are not only raised to be bilingual, but also to be biliterate.
+One of the major benefits of bilingual education is that kids are not only raised to be bilingual, but also to be biliterate.
 This can give your child more choices when it comes to choosing further education.

 It will also be easier for them to participate in semesters abroad, or an exchange program where they can study in another country immersed in the culture of their second language assisting in their proficiency.

-A bilingual education broadens career opportunities
+3. A bilingual education broadens career opportunities

 Being fluent in an extra language can make a candidate stand out among prospective employers.
 It also open doors to extra opportunities that those without these skills may miss out on.

 In today’s growing global economy, many international companies are increasingly searching for employees who are bilingual.
 Those with a bilingual education have the advantage.

-Children with a bilingual education are more adaptable
+4. Children with a bilingual education are more adaptable

 Language isn’t just about learning sets of words and grammar, it is also learning about another culture and another way of life.
-The advantage of a bilingual education gives children a broader outlook and brings them closer to different races and nationalities.
+The advantage of bilingual education gives children a broader outlook and brings them closer to different races and nationalities.

 Decisions when considering a bilingual education

-There are many decisions to make when considering a bilingual education.
+As parents, you have many decisions to make when considering a bilingual education.
 Your choices can be determined by many factors such as where you live and which schools are available.